conan-io/docs/reference/conanfile/tools/cmake/cmaketoolchain.rst

-  If you declare a `tool_require` to the package declared above, the toolchain will be automatically applied.
+  If you declare the previous package as a ``tool_require``, the toolchain will be automatically applied.

 - You can also apply several user toolchains.
 If you have more than one ``tool_requires``, you can gather the values from all the dependency configs and adjust the ``user_toolchain`` block to apply all the toolchains: